 - Inflammation of stomach lining increases the risk of developing carcinoid tumour.

 - Smoking & intake of alcohol may also increases the risk of developing carcinoid tumour.

 - Obesity have double risk of carcinoid tumours.

 PET- CT scan is done to see the tumour & check if the cancer has spread anywhere else in the body.

 Carcinod Tumors are generally treated using a combination of the following:

 Surgical & other interventions

-- Hepatic artery embolization: During this procedure, the blood to a carcinoid tumour that has spread to the liver is blocked.
+During hepatic artery embolization, the blood to a carcinoid tumour that has spread to the liver is blocked.

-- Somatostatin analogues: This stops the body from producing too may hormones & may also slow down the growth of tumor.
+Somatostatin analogue stops the body from producing too may hormones & may also slow down the growth of tumor.

 Chemotherapy is the use of anti-cancer drug that helps to slow or stop the growth of rapidly dividing cells that cause cancer.
 It prevents the growth of rapidly dividing cells by killing the dividing cells.